nazdridoy/ngpt/docs/usage/README.md

 ## Table of Contents

+- [CLI Usage](cli_usage.md) - Learn how to use nGPT from the command line
 - [Library Usage](library_usage.md) - Learn how to integrate nGPT into your Python projects
-- [CLI Usage](cli_usage.md) - Learn how to use nGPT from the command line
+- [CLI Framework](cli_framework.md) - Learn how to build your own CLI tools with nGPT components

 ## Overview

-nGPT offers two primary ways to use it:
+nGPT offers three primary ways to use it:

 ### 1. Command-Line Interface (CLI)